-Your Medicare card will have your Medicare Beneficiary Number, your name, as well as your Part A and/or B effective dates.
+Your Medicare card will have your Medicare Beneficiary Number, name, and Part A and/or B effective dates.
 You will use it to get services from the healthcare provider and to enroll in additional coverage such as a Medicare Supplement or Medicare Advantage plan.

-If you are already enrolled in Social Security benefits you should receive your card about three months prior to your 65th birthday.
+If you are already enrolled in Social Security benefits, you should receive your card about three months before your 65th birthday.

 Another way to get your Medicare under 65 is due to a disability.
 If you are disabled, you should receive your card automatically.
 Your Medicare will begin on the 25th month of disability benefits.

-Your Initial Enrollment Period for Medicare last 3 months after the month you are first eligible.
+Your Initial Enrollment Period for Medicare last three months after the month you are first eligible.

 When to Use Your Medicare Card

-If you elect to enroll in Medicare Part C, you’ll only use your card to complete the enrollment into the Medicare Advantage plan you choose.
-Once your Medicare Advantage plan starts, you’ll only use your Medicare advantage card for all of your healthcare services.
+If you elect to enroll in Medicare Part C, you’ll only use your card to complete the enrollment into your Medicare Advantage plan.
+Once your Medicare Advantage plan starts, you’ll only use your Medicare Advantage card for all your healthcare services.